0

 The Lack of Alignment Between Strategy and Execution

-To align strategy with execution, organizations will need to overcome the following top five factors that continuously drive a wedge between people (and their behaviors) and best practice/system process.
+To align strategy with execution, organizations will need to overcome these top five barriers that continuously drive a wedge between people (and their behaviors) and best practice/system process:

-1. Absence of Trust – the lack of trust in the SAP data, eliminates our ability to turn information into insights.
+1. Trust in Data and Teams: the lack of trust in the SAP data, eliminates our ability to turn information into insights.
 Furthermore, the lack of trust in our colleagues and their intentions builds bigger walls around our organization’s siloes and drives a wedge between strategic goals and tactical objectives.

-4. Avoidance of Accountability – the lack of commitment means that we will avoid accountability.
+4. Embrace Accountability: the lack of commitment means that we will avoid accountability.
 I.e. accountability to our commitments/targets and our ability to understand the end to end impact of our actions.
 This lack of accountability will minimize our ability to achieve the targets we have set for ourselves or the business.

-5. Inattention to Results – avoiding accountability limits our ability to set measurable targets.
+5. Focus on Results: avoiding accountability limits our ability to set measurable targets.
 However, even if we achieve our targets, we fail to set new and higher targets due to the complacency of achievement.
 It is never the end, and good is never good enough.

 Connect